-Here is everything I am learning about starting out as a Podcast host.
-These notes & top tips are synthesised from training with the following top Podcasters and are focused on using Podcasting for interview/storytelling:
+Here is everything I have learned about starting out as a podcast host with a social mission.
+These notes & top tips are curated from the below training courses I’ve completed which are focused on using podcasting for interview/storytelling…

-Strategy building questions for visioning & designing your successful Podcast.
+Strategy > Strategy building questions for envisioning & designing your successful podcast.
 Podcasts are a hugely expanding market, with more than 700,000 podcasts available through a variety of different platforms.
 Given how saturated this space is, the big question is: What can you do to make your podcast stand out?

 “Often, people fall at the first hurdle by not having clear vision for their podcast” Louise Kattenhorn, BBC Producer